tangentsoft/pidp8i/README.md

     first-generation Raspberry Pi model A and B boards which had a 26-pin GPIO connector.

-*   In order to use the incandescent lamp simulator feature, you will need to use a multi-core Pi such as the Pi 2 or Pi 3.
-This rules out the model A+, the model B+, and the Pi Zero.

-    Those running on a single-core Pi can use the "no lamp simulator" version of the software, which has this feature removed.
-Versions are available in Zip, tarball, USB SD card image, and Fossil forms.
-    See the [front page of the PiDP-8/I software project site][prj].

 *   An SD card containing Raspbian or something sufficiently close.
     This software is currently tested with the Jessie Lite distribution.